Golden Lane

 Tours for visitors

-One of the iconic places of Prague Castle – the Golden Lane – was created at the end of the 15th century, after the construction of the new northern castle fortifications.
-The picturesque place with colorful houses abounds in many legends and myths, which have also attracted a number of writers and artists.
-Among other things, e.g. the famous Franz Kafka lived here.
-At the moment, several houses house an exhibition that shows life in the alley during its 500 years of existence.
+As one of Prague Castle’s most iconic sites, Golden Lane was created at the end of the 15th century following the construction of the new northern fortifications.
+This picturesque alley, with its small, colourful houses, is steeped in legends and myths that have also attracted numerous writers and artists, including the renowned Franz Kafka, who once resided here.
+Currently, several houses host an exhibition showcasing life in the lane over its 500-year history.

-The new castle fortifications gave rise to a modest dwelling, which today is the last remnant of the small buildings of Prague Castle.
-For example, castle shooters, a family or goldsmiths lived here.
-The houses were inhabited until the Second World War, but already during the First Republic, care was taken to ensure that the picturesque character of the street was not changed during the renovations.
+The modest dwellings that arose with the new castle fortifications represent the last remnants of Prague Castle’s smaller habitations.
+These houses were once home to castle marksmen, families, and goldsmiths, and they remained inhabited all the way up until the Second World War.
+During the First Republic, care was taken to ensure that the street’s picturesque character was preserved through careful renovations.
 The last residents moved out in 1953.

-House No. 13, the Renaissance abode of the castle gunner, best shows the form of the dwelling from the 16th century.
-In the adjacent house No. 14, a model of a pre-World War II dwelling can be viewed.
+House No. 13, the Renaissance residence of the castle gunner, best shows the form of a 16th-century dwelling.
+In the adjacent House No. 14, a model of a pre–World War II dwelling is on display.
 During this period, the renowned card reader and clairvoyant Matylda Průšová lived here.
-The writer Franz Kafka lived and wrote in house No. 22 during the First World War.
-In house No. 12, film historian and collector Josef Kazda hid copies of Czechoslovak films that the Nazis had intended for liquidation.
-The exhibition in the house thus symbolically includes a projection screen, and visitors can thus watch films depicting Prague Castle in the early days of cinematography.
-The staircase in house No. 12 leads to the terrace in front of the Daliborka tower.
-The cylindrical cannon tower was part of the Jagiellonian fortifications, and its lower floor was used as a prison from the beginning.
-The first and at the same time the most famous prisoner was the knight Dalibor from Kozojed in 1498.
+Notably, House No. 22 was where Franz Kafka lived during the First World War.
+During the Nazi occupation, House No. 12 was home to Josef Kazda, a film historian and collector who concealed Czechoslovak films here, defiantly preserving them from destruction.
+The exhibition in the house thus symbolically includes a projection screen, and visitors can now watch films depicting Prague Castle in the early days of cinematography.
+The staircase in House No. 12 leads to a terrace overlooking Daliborka Tower, a cylindrical cannon tower dating back to the Jagiellonian fortifications, its lower floor famously serving as a prison since its inception.
+The first and most famous prisoner held in Daliborka Tower (in 1498) was its namesake: the knight Dalibor from Kozojed.

-Today's form of Zlatá ulička was significantly influenced by the famous artist Jiří Trnka.
-The facades of the houses were painted according to his design from the 1950s.
+Today, the appearance of Golden Lane has been significantly influenced by the renowned artist Jiří Trnka.
+The façades of the houses were painted according to his designs from the 1950s.